All Products

 File system instance performance

-You can access General-purpose CPFS file systems using CPFS-POSIX or CPFS-NFS clients.
-The following sections describe the throughput, input/output operations per second (IOPS), and I/O latency of General-purpose CPFS file systems with 100 MB/s/TiB and 200 MB/s/TiB baselines for the same file system capacity.
+General-purpose CPFS file systems can be accessed using POSIX or NFS clients.
+The following sections detail the throughput, input/output operations per second (IOPS), and I/O latency for the 100 MB/s/TiB and 200 MB/s/TiB Baseline classes on file systems of the same capacity.

 CPFS-POSIX

-After you create a CPFS POSIX mount target, you can access the file system using a CPFS-POSIX client.
+After you create a CPFS POSIX mount target, access the file system using a CPFS-POSIX client.

 Important